Eastern Java–Bali montane rain forests

-The Eastern Java–Bali montane rain forests ecoregion (WWF ID: IM0112) covers the higher altitude mountain rainforests on the eastern side of the island of Java, and most of the center of the island of Bali in Indonesia.
+The Eastern Java–Bali montane rain forests ecoregion (WWF ID: IM0112) covers the higher elevation mountain rainforests on the eastern side of the island of Java, and most of the center of the island of Bali in Indonesia.
 The region has a number of active volcanoes, but is under pressure from growing human populations pushing into higher elevations and more marginal land.
 With elevations rising from sea level to 3426 m, and precipitation varying between rainforest and drier forest levels, the area has many different forest types – evergreen, deciduous and semi-alpine.

 Location and description

 The islands of Java and Bali are the products of relatively recent volcanism – Java is less than 24 million years old, and Bali less than 3 million years.
 During recent ice ages when sea levels were lower the islands were connected to Sumatra and Borneo.
 There are 20 volcanoes on the islands that have been active during human history.
 The geology is volcanic rock, alluvial soils, and some areas of uplifted coral limestone.
 The ecoregion is surrounded by the lower elevation Eastern Java-Bali rain forests ecoregion.